-Nanaimo's labour force participation rate has been increasing in recent years.
+Nanaimo's labour force participation rate for has been increasing in recent years.
 Labour force participation rate represents the ratio between those in the labour force and the total population that is of working age.
 Regions with younger populations tend to have higher labour force participation rates while those with an older population have lower rates.
 Participation rates also tend to fall during recessions and rise during expansions.

-Nanaimo's labour force participation rate for 2018 was 64.9%, tied with BC and slightly lower than Canada's rate at 65.4%.
+Nanaimo's labour force participation rate for 2019 was 64.4%higher than Vancouver Island Coast region but lower than BC and Canada.

-Labour Force Participation Rate
+Labour Force Participation Rate Comparison Annual Averages